NrupParikh/MVP/README.md

 - Model called as UseCase or Interactor, which represent app related bussiness case.
 Not to domain specific.
 - Domain layer handle the request comes from Presentaiton layer and return the data read from Datra Layer
 - Data layer contains DB or API related singletons
+- Each layer can have Test class to run seperately

 ### Reference